 And, wouldn't it be a good thought to have some ways to address this reality?
-Especially since, of the many human phenomena, culture is among the slowest to change - regardless of what the latest promises for culture change in organizations promise.
+Especially since, of the many human phenomena, culture is among the slowest to change - regardless of what the latest promises for culture change in organizations claim.

 Almost two decades ago, after 9/11, and following a dozen bomb alerts in just one day, I recall my wife's wisdom saying sadly that this would change the country forever.
 So, to handle foreign terrorism domestically, we have built practices to lessen risk.

 But, it was two years ago that a neighbor wanted to help fight the coup.
 This then-odd comment was stimulated by a domestic wannabe-leader's using such words repeatedly in mailings to the neighbor and so many others.
 I knew then we were at the beginning of a very different reality.